Philosopher in Meditation: Subject matter

-Companion painting: Philosopher with an Open Book
+Companion piece: Philosopher with an Open Book

 The explanation for the long-standing misinterpretation of the Philosopher in Meditation lies in the fact that, in the second half of the 18th century, it was sold and collected together with a panel of identical size (28 x 33.5 cm) that presented similar motifs—in particular a spiral staircase—and was also attributed to Rembrandt.
-The paintings were exhibited together and titled interchangeably Philosophe en méditation and Philosophe en contemplation, or referred to simply as the Philosophes.
+This painting was originally acquired by Marc-René de Voyer from an unknown source around 1750 and presented as a pendant.
+Subsequently, the paintings were sold and exhibited together and titled interchangeably Philosophe en méditation or referred to simply as Philosophers.
 The companion painting shows an old man in a vaulted interior seated in front of a table at a window on which we can see books, a globe, and a crucifix.
 These accessories and his solitary condition make him a more plausible candidate for philosophical pursuits than the old man in the so-called Philosopher in Meditation, who occupies a space shared by at least one other person, and maybe even two.
 In spite of the obvious differences in the composition and execution, its attribution to Rembrandt was never called into question.
 The exception is the American art historian John C. Van Dyke, who whittled Rembrandt's oeuvre down to less than fifty paintings and made short shrift of the Louvre's Philosophers: "Small pictures over which, in the past, there has been much spilling of good printer's ink with no marked results.
 The pictures are not wonderful...".
 With that, he attributed the paintings to Salomon Koninck, though one, today's Rembrandt, only tentatively.
 In 1955, examinations with X-rays and infrared photography at the laboratory of the Louvre revealed notable differences in treatment and caused the attribution to Rembrandt finally to be dropped.